Aortic Dissection Treatment & Management

 The major objectives of surgery for aortic dissection are to alleviate the symptoms, decrease the frequency of complications, and prevent aortic rupture and death.
 The affected layers of the aorta are sutured together, and the aorta is reinforced with a Dacron graft.

 Improved cardiopulmonary bypass circuits have decreased the prevalence of injury to blood elements.
-Morbidity and mortality rates associated with this highly invasive surgery have decreased with the introduction of profound hypothermic circulatory arrest and retrograde cerebral perfusion.[30]
+Morbidity and mortality associated with this highly invasive surgery have decreased with the introduction of profound hypothermic circulatory arrest and retrograde cerebral perfusion.
+[31]

 A number of advances have resulted in a decreased frequency of complications associated with surgery on the aorta.
 Dacron grafts with impregnated collagen or gelatin have been developed that are impervious to blood.
 The development of more impermeable grafts has greatly enhanced the surgical repair of thoracic aortic dissections.
 Such grafts include the following: